 If modern economics began with Adam Smith (1776), modern location economics began with Von Thunen (1826).
 He was the first to develop a basic analytical model of the relationships between markets, production, and distance.
 For this purpose, the agricultural landscape was investigated.
-The relative costs of transporting different agricultural commodities to the central market determined the agricultural land use around a city.
-The most productive activities thus compete for the closest land to the market and activities not productive enough will locate further away.
+Von Thunen observed that the land use structure around German villages in the early 19th century was remarkably similar.
+By looking at this organization he postulated that the relative costs of transporting different agricultural commodities to the central market determined the agricultural land use around a city.
+The most productive activities thus compete for the closest land to the market, and activities not productive enough will locate further away.
 The model has a set of basic assumptions which reflected agricultural conditions in the early 19th century:

 - Isolation.
 There is one isolated market in an isolated state having no interactions (trade) with the outside.
 The assumption is that the output is for the local market.

 - Ubiquitous land characteristics.
-The land surrounding the market is entirely flat and its fertility uniform.
+The land surrounding the market is entirely flat and its fertility is uniform.

-The model compares the relationships between production cost, the market price, and the transport cost of an agricultural commodity and is expressed as follows:
+The model compares the relationships between the production cost, market price, and transport cost of an agricultural commodity and is expressed as follows:

 R = Y(p-c) – Yfm